 Traumatic cataracts.
-These form after injury to the eye.
+These form after an injury to the eye.

-Other factors that can increase a person's risk of developing cataracts include cigarette smoke, air pollution, and heavy alcohol consumption
+Other things that can raise your risk of getting cataracts include cigarette smoke, air pollution, and heavy drinking.

 What Are the Symptoms of Cataracts?

 Cataracts usually form slowly and cause few symptoms until they noticeably block light.
-When symptoms are present, they can include:
+Symptoms can include:

-Progressive nearsightedness in older people often called "second sight" because although their distance vision is deteriorating, they may no longer need reading glasses.
+- Progressive nearsightedness in older people often called "second sight" because although their distance vision is getting worse, they may no longer need reading glasses

 - Changes in the way you see color